Welcome to The Lady Jane Franklin School Website

 Year 10 Cake and Bake Finalist - click here for more information

 Rolling, Camera, Action!

 Year 7 and 8 students have just finished their video projects with help from the award winning actor and writer Ben Keaton, who starred in various TV series including - Casualty and Father Ted.
-Ben has helped students understand the various rolls of film production, including both behind the scenes and infront of the camera.
+Ben has helped students understand the various roles of film production, including both behind the scenes and in front of the camera.

 Ben has been involved with the school for nearly 2 years and has produced some fantastic short films with the students.

 For information about Ben Keaton video workshops - click here.

 Ben in also actively involved in planning a video production for the Comenius project in which the school will host a week long project for 4 other european schools.
 More information will be uploaded soon, for current information about Comenius click here.

 Follow us on Twitter